-Even with a thorough evaluation, it can sometimes be difficult for your doctor or mental health professional to diagnose seasonal affective disorder because other types of depression or other mental health conditions can cause similar symptoms.
+Even with a thorough evaluation, it can sometimes be difficult for your health care provider or mental health professional to diagnose seasonal affective disorder because other types of depression or other mental health conditions can cause similar symptoms.

-To help diagnose SAD, your doctor or mental health professional may do a thorough evaluation, which generally includes:
+To help diagnose SAD, a thorough evaluation generally includes:

 - Physical exam.
-Your doctor may do a physical exam and ask in-depth questions about your health.
+Your health care provider may do a physical exam and ask in-depth questions about your health.
 In some cases, depression may be linked to an underlying physical health problem.

 - Lab tests.
-For example, your doctor may do a blood test called a complete blood count (CBC) or test your thyroid to make sure it's functioning properly.
+For example, your health care provider may do a blood test called a complete blood count (CBC) or test your thyroid to make sure it's functioning properly.

 - Psychological evaluation.
-To check for signs of depression, your doctor or mental health professional asks about your symptoms, thoughts, feelings and behavior patterns.
+To check for signs of depression, your health care provider or mental health professional asks about your symptoms, thoughts, feelings and behavior patterns.
 You may fill out a questionnaire to help answer these questions.

-Treatment for seasonal affective disorder may include light therapy, medications and psychotherapy.
-If you have bipolar disorder, tell your doctor — this is critical to know when prescribing light therapy or an antidepressant.
+Treatment for seasonal affective disorder may include light therapy, psychotherapy and medications.
+If you have bipolar disorder, tell your health care provider and mental health professional — this is critical to know when prescribing light therapy or an antidepressant.
 Both treatments can potentially trigger a manic episode.

 In light therapy, also called phototherapy, you sit a few feet from a special light box so that you're exposed to bright light within the first hour of waking up each day.
 Light therapy mimics natural outdoor light and appears to cause a change in brain chemicals linked to mood.

-Before you purchase a light box, talk with your doctor about the best one for you, and familiarize yourself with the variety of features and options so that you buy a high-quality product that's safe and effective.
-Also ask your doctor about how and when to use the light box.
+Before you purchase a light box, talk with your health care provider about the best one for you, and familiarize yourself with the variety of features and options so that you buy a high-quality product that's safe and effective.
+Also ask about how and when to use the light box.